Channels Overview

 How Messages Flow

-3. The response is sent back to Telegram in real time
+3. The response is sent back to the same channel in real time

 Auto-Wake

-When your agent is sleeping and you send a Telegram message:
+When your agent is sleeping and you send a message via any channel:

 2. The agent wakes up automatically